 As the lightheartedness of the narrative originates from interactions as such, the comedy logically falls or stands with the performances of the actors/actresses.
 In the performances of the actors/actresses do not disappoint.
 Yohta Kawase brings Taka, who has fled from the busy streets of Tokyo to live a quiet life in rural Japan, in a very natural – this is not meant as a pun – and subtle yet funny way alive.
 And Kanji Tsuda and Natsuki Mieda, they re-affirm their talent by showing their ability to shift emotions in a fluid and natural – again, the pun is not intended – way.

-Being Natural is, in short, another great narrative from Tadashi Nagayama.
-By bringing the inherent comedy of the ordinary to the fore Nagayama, supported by some truly fine performances, is able to serve a delightful interactional comedy that does not have to rely on the kind of over-acting so common in Japanese comedy.
-But this interactional comedy does lack the punch and the thematic precision Nagayama’s previous narrative had.
-Nevertheless, the very boldness by which Nagayama decided to let the seemingly nonsensical derail the ordinary struggle of a man – a derailing that will long linger in your mind after the credits faded – has to be applauded.
-So, Nagayama-sensei, stay crazy in your next narrative as well.
-We want more.
+Being Natural is another great narrative from Tadashi Nagayama.
+By bringing the inherent comedy of the ordinary to the fore Nagayama – supported by some truly fine performances – is able to serve a delightful comedy of interactions that does not have to rely on any kind of over-acting so common in Japanese comedy.
+But while this comedy is delightful, Nagayama’s latest comedy does lack the punch and the thematic precision Nagayama’s previous narrative had.
+Nevertheless, the very boldness of Nagayama to let the seemingly nonsensical derail the ordinary struggle of a man – a derailing that will long linger in your mind after the credits faded – has to be applauded.
+So, Nagayama-sensei, please stay crazy in your next narrative as well.

 Culture-Note 1: Nagayama reveals the fact that the act of giving present can be nothing more than an empty gesture.
 In this narrative, it is even shown that the custom of giving gifts can be explicitly used in a manipulative way.